woocommerce/woocommerce/plugins/woocommerce-admin/readme.txt

 - Fix: Correct the left position of transient notices when the new nav is used. #6914
 - Fix: Exclude WC Shipping for store that are only offering downloadable products #6917
 - Fix: SelectControl focus and de-focus bug #6906
-- Fix: Calling of get_script_asset_filename with extra parameter #6955
 - Performance: Avoid updating customer info synchronously from the front end. #6765
 - Tweak: Add settings_section event prop for CES #6762
 - Tweak: Refactor payments to allow management of methods #6786